MoreSaltMoreLemon/gist-front-end/README.md

 Note: I violated JavaScript camelCase naming conventions throughout this app in order to keep the property names in obvious correllation with the Rails backend and the JSON that was served down.
 This served to reduce errors and make the sourced data obvious.
 I would however *love* to know a better way to handle this.

-## Todo:

-### Bugs:

-### Functionality:
-- [ ] Protect recipes used as ingredients from deletion by user.
-- [x] Have focus shift intuitively from input to input
-- [x] Incorporate unit scaling into ratio bar displays
-- [x] Make recipe-step yields calculate based upon recipe-step unit
-- [x] Improve form submit so that enter submits the form.
-Some forms require a click
-- [ ] Steamline sub-recipe and ingredient forms

-### Features:
-- [ ] Recipe Scaling
-- [ ] Make recipes favoritable and appear in user list of ingredients
-- [ ] Make auto-suggestion list of ingredients from available ingredients
-- [ ] Add Instructions field to step form
-- [ ] Drag and drop re-ordering
-- [ ] Have ratio markers for each bar ratio

-### Error Handling:
-- [x] Improve error messages upon fetch failure
-- [x] Capture all failed requests
-- [ ] Show waiting message upon long wait time
-- [ ] Retry request

-### Styling:
-- [x] Reduce the mousover effect on elements.
-Introduce transition to slow down.
-- [x] Button font-sizing when switching to mobile view.
-- [x] Alignment and bounding-box sizing for home-page bullet points

 ## Project Notes && Lessons Learned